kedro-org/kedro/docs/source/deployment/amazon_emr_serverless.md

     }'
 ```

-Enter the respective values in the placeholders above, e.g. use the ARN from the job runtime role created earlier for
+Enter the respective values in the placeholders above.
+For example, use the ARN from the job runtime role created earlier for `<execution-role-arn>`.
-`<execution-role-arn>`.

 ## FAQ

 ### How is the approach defined here different from the approach in ["Seven steps to deploy Kedro pipelines on Amazon EMR"](https://kedro.org/blog/how-to-deploy-kedro-pipelines-on-amazon-emr) on the Kedro blog?

 There are similarities in steps in both approaches.
-However, the key difference is that this page explains how to provide a custom Python version
+The key difference is that this page explains how to provide a custom Python version
 through the custom image.
-The blog post provides Python dependencies in a virtual environment for EMR to refer to.
+The blog post provides Python dependencies in a virtual environment for EMR.

-The approach of providing a custom image is only applicable to EMR Serverless.
+The approach of providing a custom image is applies to EMR *Serverless*.
 On EMR it would be worth considering [using a custom AMI](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-custom-ami.html), as an alternative to using [bootstrap actions](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-plan-bootstrap.html).
-However, this has not been explored nor tested as yet.
+This has not been explored nor tested as yet.

 ### EMR Serverless already has Python installed.
 Why do we need a custom Python version?